 Land of High Passes

-Famous for its picturesque beauty and unique culture, Ladakh is a high altitude desert that extends from the Himalayan to the Kunlun Ranges.
+Famous for its picturesque beauty and unique culture, Ladakh is a high altitude cold desert that spans the mountain ranges from Himalayas to Kunlun.
 Low precipitation, combined with extreme temperatures, makes life in this mountainous region challenging.
-Ladakh has a population of 274,289, a majority of which resides in rural areas.
-About 2,500 people live in Phyang Valley, where HILLs is located.
+Ladakh has a population of 2,74,289 people, a majority of which reside in rural areas.
+HIAL is located in the one of the largest valleys, Phyang, that has a population of about 2,500 people.
 Most of the land is barren and the entire region relies primarily on the melting waters of the glaciers for agriculture and daily use.
-Agriculture and the services sector drive the local economy of Ladakh, with most Ladakhi youth typically employed in government jobs or the tourism sector.
+Subsistence agriculture and the services sector drive the local economy of Ladakh, with most Ladakhi youth typically employed in army, other government jobs or the tourism sector.

 Degrees Celcius, Temperature